stonehippo/tankbot/DESIGN_NOTES.md

 ## A tiny memory issue

 The next constraint that I ran afoul of is memory.
-The ATMega328 is fairly capable, but one thing it doesn't have is a lot of room to work in.
-One place where the ATMega can get a bit snug is dynamic memory (where the work happens) and program space.
+The ATmega328 is fairly capable, but one thing it doesn't have is a lot of room to work in.
+One place where the ATmega can get a bit snug is dynamic memory (where the work happens) and program space.
 The ATMeage328 only has ~30K or so of program space.
 A bit more can be made available, depending on which bootloader you use or by forgoing a bootloader entirely, but the hardware roof for storing stuff in 32K.

-In addition, the ATMega328 on has 2K of dynamic, working memory.
+In addition, the ATmega328 on has 2K of dynamic, working memory.

 For many things, this is fine.
 But for Tankbot, we start to run into some issues quickly.
 The pressure comes largely from the libraries that I'm using to support the functions that makes up the bot.
 There's a library for the PWM board, a library for the finite state machine that manages the robots functions, a library the communicatoins module.

 It's that last one the really seems to be the biggest issue.
 I've implemented to comm modules, one using a nRF8001 Bluetooth LE board and the other using the CC3000 Wifi module.
-And both of these come with large libraries, relative to the capacities in the ATMega.
+And both of these come with large libraries, relative to the capacities in the ATmega.
 I found that the nRF8001 library left decent space in program storage, but it eats up a lot of dyanmic memory.
 The CC3000 library is lightly better on dynamic memeory use but take a big chunk of the storage space.

 I don't have a solution for that, but there are several options I could try (this isn't an exhaustive list):